-Swimming in rockholes was my absolute favorite thing we did in Kakadu (and in the entire Top End)!
+Swimming in rockholes was my absolute favorite thing I did in Kakadu (and in the entire Top End)!
 The feeling of finishing a long and difficult hike in sweltering heat and slipping into cool water is one of pure, unadulterated bliss.

 Camping in Kakadu

 You can visit Kakadu on your own, or you can go with a tour group.
 I’m glad I went on a tour because not only was it the most affordable option that I would recommend to my readers, but because we did things that I never would have been able to do on my own, like camping (there’s no way I would have bought equipment for just two nights on a yearlong trip) and exploring areas only accessible by 4WD vehicle.

 Adventure Tours Australia has three tour levels, and the “Unleashed” tours are their bare-bones budget tours: in this case, that means camping under the stars in a swag (Aussie bedroll); campgrounds with real bathrooms and good facilities; simple meals like sandwiches for lunch and barbecued kangaroo with veggies for dinner.